artiqox/artiqox/README.md

 - **maintenance:** Stable, contains the latest version of previous releases, which are still under active maintenance.
 Format: ```<version>-maint```
 - **archive:** Stable, contains obsolete and redundant code.
 Kept in archive for historic reasons.
 These versions will generally run but will not connect to the AIQ Network Format: ```<version>-archive```

+#### Contributions

+Developers are strongly encouraged to write [unit tests](src/test/README.md) for new code, and to submit new unit tests for old code.
+Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`.
+Further details on running and extending unit tests can be found in [/src/test/README.md](/src/test/README.md).

+There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.
+These tests can be run (if the [test dependencies](/qa) are installed) with: `qa/pull-tester/rpc-tests.py`

+Changes should be tested by somebody other than the developer who wrote the code.
+This is especially important for large or high-risk changes.
+It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

 ## Frequently Asked Questions

 ### How to get Artiqox?